 - Indicate what potential sources of extramural funding this seed funding will allow you to seek.
 Or, if the research proposal is not conventionally externally-fundable, describe why not and how the research generated will be beneficial.

-- Research grants may include travel costs that are required for the conduct of the research project, such as meeting with a collaborator, data collection, archival research, etc. (Regular conference presentation travel should be supported by departmental professional development funds.)
+- Include a budget.
+Research grants may include travel costs that are required for the conduct of the research project, such as meeting with a collaborator, data collection, archival research, etc. (Regular conference presentation travel should be supported by departmental professional development funds.)

 - We strongly encourage interdisciplinary proposals from PIs representing two SBS departments, in which case the request can be up to a maximum of $14,000.
 If one PI for an interdisciplinary proposal is from another college, the other college will need to match the SBS level of support; a letter indicating this should accompany the proposal.